Katlegojack/SmartQ/README.md

 A customer will be able to:

-- Create an account
+- create an account
-- Log in
+- log in
+- manage profile information
-- Choose a branch
+- choose a branch
-- Choose a service
+- choose a service
-- Book a slot
+- make a booking
-- View their ticket
+- receive a queue ticket
-- Track their queue status
+- view queue status
-- Receive notifications
+- receive notifications
+- view reschedule updates
-- Submit feedback
+- submit feedback

+---

 ### Employee

 An employee will be able to:

-- View waiting customers
+- view waiting customers
-- Call the next customer
+- call next customer
-- Mark a customer as being assisted
+- mark customer as serving
-- Mark a customer as completed
+- mark customer as completed
-- Mark a customer as no-show
+- mark customer as no-show
-- Report delays
+- manage assigned counter activity

+---

 ### Branch Manager

 A branch manager will be able to:

-- Monitor branch queues
+- monitor branch queues
-- Manage staff availability
-- Pause or resume queues
-- Handle delays
+- view service capacity
+- handle queue pauses
+- view disruption impact
+- manage reschedule decisions
-- View branch reports
+- view reports

-- Manage rescheduling
+---

 ### Admin

 An admin will be able to:

-- Manage users
+- manage users
-- Manage branches
+- manage branches
-- Manage services
+- manage services
+- manage bookings
+- manage queues
+- manage counters
+- view notifications
-- Manage system configuration
+- monitor system state
-- View platform-wide reports
+- review reports

 ---
-More backend features from day10 + additional documentation.

 ## Project Setup